raul23/SimulRPi/docs/README_docs.rst

   library will be skipped.
 Thus, no keyboard keys will be detected if pressed or released when ``pynput`` is not installed.

-  This was necessary because *travis* was raising an exception when I was running a unit test: `Xlib.error.DisplayNameError
+  This was necessary because *Travis* was raising an exception when I was running a unit test: `Xlib.error.DisplayNameError
   <https://travis-ci.org/github/raul23/SimulRPi/builds/716458786#L235>`_.
 It was
   due to ``pynput`` not working well in a headless setup.
 Thus, ``pynput`` is